-- 5.52 The main variances are summarised below: - a) Debt Interest b) Interest on Internal Funds c) Interest on Deposits
+5.52 The main variances are summarised below:

+a) Debt Interest

 The Council's share of interest charge for Magistrates Courts was much lower than anticipated.
 In addition the level of temporary borrowing carried out was minimal and therefore reduced interest charge.